joekarma/cl-plus/README.markdown

 Instead of this:

 (defpackage :foo
-  (:use :org.tfeb.cl/conduits :iterate :alexandria :cl-ppcre))
+  (:use :org.tfeb.cl/conduits :iterate :split-sequence :alexandria :cl-ppcre))

-This library may in fact have been a retarded idea.
+This "library" may in fact have been a retarded idea.